PyroWilDx/AniLody/README.md

 - `lowWords` &ndash; Lowercase all letters (except the first one) of each word in song file names.

-- `addImage` &ndash; Attach key visual image to the song files.
+- `applyImage` &ndash; Attach the key visual image to the song files.

+- `upScaleImageWidth` &ndash; Resize the key visual image to the specified width.
+Set this value to `0` to avoid resizing.

 - `incOp` &ndash; Enable downloading of opening theme songs.